davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. index:: x86 Options

-These -m options are defined for the x86 family of computers.
+These :samp:`-m` options are defined for the x86 family of computers.

 .. option:: -march=cpu-type